The Power of Social Skills Stories for Kindergarten

 A social story titled "I Can Wait for My Turn"

-You can also print off the entire script of the social story onto one page.
+You can also print off the entire script of the social skills story onto one page.
 This makes it very portable and easy to reference throughout the school day.
-For even more flexibility, you could print off the one-page social story at a smaller scale to attach it to the student’s desk, cubby, or wherever it would be helpful to place it.
+For even more flexibility, you could print off the one-page social skills story at a smaller scale to attach it to the student’s desk, cubby, or wherever it would be helpful to place it.

-Now that you have your social story written, printed off, and ready to go, it’s time to put it to work!
-The most important thing to remember about a social story is that it is not effective if it’s only read sporadically.
+Now that you have your social skills story written, printed off, and ready to go, it’s time to put it to work!
+The most important thing to remember about a social skills story is that it is not effective if it’s only read sporadically.
 You can’t just have it sitting on a shelf to read with a student in the actual moment they are having trouble with the situation!

-A social story is more of a preventative tool.
+A social skills story is more of a preventative tool.
 You should read it daily with the student until it has clearly become an internal script for them.
-You’ll notice this progress when specific situations arise and it is clear that the student is using the strategies described in the social story.
+You’ll notice this progress when specific situations arise and it is clear that the student is using the strategies described in the social skills story.
 When this happens, you can taper off how often you review it.

 Six pages of a printable social story for transitions

-You can also use a social story for a group of students!
+You can also use a social skills story for a group of students!
 Does your entire class have trouble lining up for recess?
-Write a social story to describe the desired behavior and the why behind it!
-Review the social story before you transition to your first recess of the day.
+Write a social skills story to describe the desired behavior and the why behind it!
+Review the social skills story before you transition to your first recess of the day.

-Check out this video for even more tips about how to use social stories in kindergarten!
+Check out this video for even more tips about how to use social skills stories in kindergarten!
 (Be sure to subscribe to my YouTube channel if you like these quick tips for kindergarten teachers.)

-Free Kindergarten Social Story
+Free Kindergarten Social Skills Story

-If you would like to see the power of social stories for yourself, I have put together a freebie for you to try!
-This social story addresses the behavior of calling out in class.
+If you would like to see the power of social skills stories for yourself, I have put together a freebie for you to try!
+This social skills story addresses the behavior of calling out in class.
 The freebie includes both the booklet and one-page format and it also comes in full color and black-and-white options.
-Just fill in your information below and I’ll send this free social story directly to your inbox!
+Just fill in your information below and I’ll send this free social skills story directly to your inbox!

 Be sure to save this post if you’d like to come back to it later.
 Just add the pin below to your favorite teaching board on Pinterest.
 You’ll be able to quickly find these tips whenever you’re ready to try using social stories in your kindergarten classroom.